Quill: Sources

 The strongest quills come from the primary flight feathers discarded by birds during their annual moult.
-Although feathers from the left wing are supposedly favored by right-handed writers because the feather curves away from the sight line, over the back of the hand, the quill barrel is cut to six or seven inches in length so no such consideration of curvature or 'sight-line' is necessary.
+Although some have claimed that feathers from the left wing are better suited to right-handed writers because the feather curves away from the sight line, over the back of the hand, the quill barrel is cut to six or seven inches in length so no such consideration of curvature or 'sight-line' is necessary.
 Additionally, writing with the left hand in the era in which the quill was popular was discouraged, and quills were never sold as left- and right-handed, only by their size and species.

 Goose feathers are most commonly used; scarcer, more expensive swan feathers are used for larger lettering.
-Depending on availability and strength of the feather, as well as quality and characteristic of the line wanted by the writer, other feathers used for quill-pen making include those from the crow, eagle, owl, hawk, and turkey.
+Depending on availability and strength of the feather, as well as quality and characteristic of the line wanted by the writer, other feathers used for quill-pen making include those from the crow, eagle, owl, turkey, and hawk too.
 Crow feathers were particularly useful as quills when fine work, such as accounting books, was required.
 Each bird could supply only about 10 to 12 good-quality quills.

 On a true quill, the barbs are stripped off completely on the trailing edge.
 (The pinion for example only has significant barbs on one side of the barrel.)
 Later, a fashion developed for stripping partially and leaving a decorative top of a few barbs.
-The fancy, fully plumed quill is mostly a Hollywood invention and has little basis in reality.
+The fancy, fully-plumed quill is mostly a Hollywood invention and has little basis in reality.
 Most, if not all, manuscript illustrations of scribes show a quill devoid of decorative barbs, or at least mostly stripped.

 Uses

 Quill pens were used to write the vast majority of medieval manuscripts.
 Quill pens were also used to write Magna Carta and the Declaration of Independence.
 U.S. President Thomas Jefferson bred geese specially at Monticello to supply his tremendous need for quills.

 Quill pens are still used today mainly by professional scribes and calligraphers.

 Quills are also used as the plectrum material in string instruments, particularly the harpsichord.

-From the 17th to 19th centuries the central tube of the quill was used as a priming tube (filled with gunpowder) for cannon fire.
+From the 17th to 19th centuries, the central tube of the quill was used as a priming tube (filled with gunpowder) for cannon fire.